BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 a photo of [name] naked, neutral gray background
 ```

-This file gets translated by SD into a training prompt for each input image. `[name]` is translated into the name of the embedding (`fr3nchl4dysd15`).
+This file gets translated by SD into a training prompt for each input image. `[name]` is replaced with the name of the embedding (`fr3nchl4dysd15`).
 So, for each of our images, the combined training prompt from this text file will be:

 ```
 a photo of fr3nchl4dysd15 naked, neutral gray background